 Fire Resistant Disposable Protective Clothing Standards

-Employers face a mind-boggling maze of standards and regulations related to Fire Reistant (FR) protective clothing in general, but it’s harder to figure out what applies to disposable protective clothing.
-The purpose of this article is to summarize the development and current state of disposable FR clothing that is worn over top of primary FR garments.
+Employers face a mind-boggling number of standards and regulations related to Flame Resistant (FR) protective clothing in general, but it’s harder to figure out what applies to disposable protective clothing.
+This article summarizes the development and current state of disposable FR clothing that is worn over top of primary FR garments.

 The Development of FR Disposable Protective Clothing

-It wasn’t until the 1990s that disposable protective clothing started to see significant innovations that allowed their usage in a wider range of applications.
-The first FR disposable protective clothing came arrived in the marketplace in 1990’s and were mainly FR-treated wood pulp-based non-wovens.
-Meanwhile, polyester spun-laced throw-away garments were also developed that added a whole new level of protection against light-duty chemical exposure.
+It wasn’t until the 1990s that disposable protective clothing started to see significant innovations that allowed for usage in a wider range of applications.
+The first FR disposable protective clothing arrived in the marketplace in the 1990s and was mainly FR-treated wood pulp-based non-wovens.
+Meanwhile, polyester spun-laced single-use garments were also developed and added a whole new level of protection against light-duty chemical exposure.

 Uses of FR Disposable Protective Clothing

-Disposable FR garments are one way to achieve the needed additional protection as long as they meet the right FR standards.
-It’s no longer an either/or choice between chemical protection and flame protection; there are solutions available to achieve both types of protection with the right combination of products, such as disposable over daily wear.
+Disposable FR garments, such as FR coveralls, are one way to achieve the needed additional protection as long as they meet the right FR clothing standards.
+It’s no longer an either/or choice between chemical protection and flame protection; there are solutions available to achieve both types of protection with the right combination of products, such as disposable daily wear worn over top.

-ANSI Standards tor FR Disposable Protective Clothing
+ANSI Standards for FR Disposable Protective Clothing

-The changes relate primarily to updating the sizing charts to make sure the workers of today are adequately covered.
-It also includes a series of test movement protocols that help people choose the right size of garment for effective protection.
+The changes relate primarily to updating the sizing charts to make sure workers are wearing clothing that provides adequate body coverage.
+It also includes a series of test movement protocols that help people choose the right size for effective protection.
 This standard is scheduled for review in 2019.
 While these standards are useful in a general way, they do not cover the performance of FR disposable protective clothing.

 International Enviroguard FR Disposable Products

 International Enviroguard has developed two important product lines that meet the critical FR clothing regulations.
-Our PyroGuard FR® garments provide lightweight, breathable, comfortable protection of primary FR garments from dirt, grease and grime.
-They pass ASTM D6413 vertical flame testing and also meet NFPA 2113 requirements for section 5.1.9.
-In addition, they also feature high MVTR (moisture vapor transmission rate) for increased worker comfort.
-Available with or without attached hood and/or attached boots.
+Our PyroGuard FR® garments provide lightweight, breathable, comfortable protection of primary FR garments from dirt, grease, and grime.
+They pass ASTM D6413 vertical flame testing and feature a high MVTR (moisture vapor transmission rate) for increased worker comfort.
+Styles include suits with or without an attached hood and/or attached boots.